4 Essential Tools32 with --full-toolsBeta

 4

-Context returned with warnings
+Context returned with full signals

 Built-in agent instructions